The Proximal ID Algorithm: The Proximal ID Algorithm

-To obtain identification, we must ensure that each term $p(\vec{D} | \text{do}(\vec{s}_{\vec{D}}))$ is identified from $p(\vec{V})$ by a combination of regular fixing operations and proximal inference steps.
-To this end, we formulate a set of conditions where a particular treatment variable $A \in \vec{V}$ may be fixed either in the usual way as done by the ID algorithm, or by using proximal inference.
-Both kinds of steps are formulated in a hidden variable conditional ADMG (CADMG) ${\cal G}(\vec{V} \cup \vec{M} \cup \vec{U}, \vec{W})$, where $\vec{W}$ represent variables previously fixed, $\vec{U}$ represents unobserved variables that remain relevant in the problem (e.g. have more than one child in $\vec{V} \cup \vec{M}$), $\vec{M}$ represents post-treatment proxies available for use, and $\vec{V}$ represents all other observed variables.
-This CADMG will represent a corresponding interventional distribution $p(\vec{v},\vec{m},\vec{u} | \text{do}(\vec{w}))$.
-Note that the algorithm does not have access to this entire distribution, but only certain marginals that suffice for proximal inference.
+To obtain identification, we must ensure that each term $p(\vec{D} \mid \text{do}(\vec{s}_{\vec{D}}))$ is identified from $p(\vec{V})$ by a combination of regular fixing operations and proximal {causal} inference steps.
+To this end, we formulate a set of conditions where a particular treatment variable $A \in \vec{V}$ may be fixed either in the usual way as done by the ID algorithm, or by {taking advantage of additional assumptions on proxy variables}.
+Both kinds of steps are formulated in hidden variable conditional ADMG{s} (CADMG{s}) ${\cal G}(\vec{V} \cup \vec{M} \cup \vec{U}, \vec{W})$, where $\vec{W}$ represent variables previously fixed, $\vec{U}$ represents unobserved variables that remain relevant in the problem (e.g. have more than one child in $\vec{V} \cup \vec{M}$), $\vec{M}$ represents {outcome-inducing} proxies available for use, and $\vec{V}$ represents all other observed variables.
+These CADMG{s} will represent corresponding interventional distribution{s} $p(\vec{v},\vec{m},\vec{u} \mid \text{do}(\vec{w}))$.

+{However, it is not necessary for} the algorithm to {(inductively) identify} this entire distribution, but only certain marginals that suffice for obtaining identification via {integral equations.}